-During their sophomore year as Culinary Arts majors, students will be scheduled for termlong assignments at University-approved sites; these may include the Chartwell's dining center, Marriott and Westin hotels.
+During their sophomore year as Culinary Arts majors, students will be scheduled for termlong assignments at University-approved sites; these may include the Chartwell's dining center, Ballantyne Resort, Marriott, Omni and Westin hotels.

-FASHION MERCHANDISING EXTERNSHIP Fashion Merchandising majors have the option to participate in a term-long externship at a University-approved site.
+FASHION MERCHANDISING EXTERNSHIP During the spring term of their sophomore year, Fashion Merchandising majors participate in a term-long externship at a Universityapproved site.